awsdocs/aws-systems-manager-user-guide/doc_source/sysman-install-managed-linux.md

   https://s3\-*region*\.amazonaws\.com/amazon\-ssm\-*region*/latest/debian\_arm/amazon\-ssm\-agent\.deb

-**To install the SSM Agent on servers and VMs in your hybrid environment**
+**To install SSM Agent on servers and VMs in your hybrid environment**

 1. Log on to a server or VM in your hybrid environment\.

 1. Copy and paste one of the following command blocks into SSH\.
-Replace the placeholder values with the Activation Code and Activation ID generated when you create a managed\-instance activation, and with the identifier of the AWS Region you want to download the SSM Agent from\.
+Replace the placeholder values with the Activation Code and Activation ID generated when you create a managed\-instance activation, and with the identifier of the AWS Region you want to download SSM Agent from\.

     Note that `sudo` is not necessary if you are a root user\.